Menu

 Though the most significant tourist draw is in the summer, visitors are drawn to Iceland year-round.
 The seasons and experiences are so vastly different.
 Having been there in summer and winter, we can’t recommend which is best.
 If we had to choose, the winter months bring a pristine beauty not seen in many places on Earth.
 While surrounded by the whitest snow, you will find hot springs with boiling water from the earth’s core.
 It is where fire meets ice.
 If we discourage a time, it would be December and January, when the days are very short.
 Of course, unless you seek the Northern Lights, there lies the issue.
 Is there a wrong time?

 One of the biggest dangers in Iceland is the weather, which can be unpredictable and change fast, especially between regions.
 The saying goes, wait two minutes, and it will change, and it does.
 The weather patterns are reasonably tame during summer, though heavy and sporadic rainfall is not uncommon.
 In winter, they can be extreme.
-Heavy snow and rain in winter mean that many roads become impassable: If you are not prepared with adequate equipment and clothing, the consequences could be dire.
+Heavy snow and rain in winter mean that many roads become impassable.
+If you are not prepared with adequate equipment and clothing, the consequences could be dire.

 • Summer 46-58 °F (8-14 °C)